Eminem: Before the Fame

 Em's first show in LA

-So Em was at the condo just hangin’ out for a couple of weeks.
+So Em was at the condo just hangin’ out for a couple of weeks until the contract negotiations were finished.
 I would go by and hang with him a bit.
 My friend Cemar and I played basketball with Em at the court behind the condo.
 Stuff like that.

-Em would go to the record stores during the day to get beats and records that he could sample for his album.
-I took him a tape of beats that Vesuvio from the Anonimous a.k.a.
+Em would go to the record stores during the day to get records that he could sample for his album.
+I took him a tape of beats that Vesuvio from the Anonymous a.k.a.
 Moonshine had put together.
 When Em heard this one beat you could tell by the look in his eye that he was feelin’ it.
 He never ended up using Vesuvio’s beats though.
-Started making his own under the tutelage of Dr. Dre.

-Next thing you know the contracts were signed and Em went into the studio to start work on the Slim Shady LP.
+Next thing you know the contract was signed and Em went into the studio to start work on the Slim Shady LP.
 I had to work during the day so unfortunately I never got a chance to go and watch a recording session.
+At one point Dre closed the recording sessions if I remember correctly.

-Along the way I met a kid that knew Bigga B ( R.I.P. ) who was an A & R for Loud records.
-Bigga B use to put on lots of hip hop shows in LA at Unity and other places.
+Along the way I met a kid that knew Bigga B ( R.I.P. ) who was an A & R for Loud Records.
+Bigga B used to put on lots of hip hop shows in LA at Unity and other venues at the time.

 At one point during the fight I told Bigga B about Em and asked if he would put Em in the show.
 Without hesitation he was like ‘yeah’.
-At this point I am sure the word was all around the industry that Em was recording with Dre.
+At this point I'm sure the word was all around the industry that Em was recording with Dre.

 There’s a little more to the story, I will finish telling here one day …